lemonade-hq/mcpr/README.md

 A Rust implementation of Anthropic's [Model Context Protocol (MCP)](https://docs.anthropic.com/claude/docs/model-context-protocol), an open standard for connecting AI assistants to data sources and tools.

+> **⚠️ IMPORTANT NOTICE**: Version 0.2.0 has been yanked due to critical issues with the SSE transport implementation.
+Please use version 0.2.1 instead, which includes important fixes for client-server communication, message handling, and template generation.
+If you're already using 0.2.0, we strongly recommend upgrading to 0.2.1 to avoid potential issues.

 ## Features

 - **Schema Definitions**: Complete implementation of the MCP schema